matthewjcho/doodle_jump/README.md

 ## Project Overview

 With this project, our team set out to replicate the classic mobile game Doodle Jump in VHDL on the Nexys-A7 board.
 The behavior that we are trying to emulate from the game is as follows:
-    -Graphics to be displayed with VGA
+    - Graphics to be displayed with VGA
-    -Doodler, the player character automatically jumps on platform once game is started -Doodler can be moved left and right with BTNR and BTNL -Doodler will wrap to the other side of the screen if it reaches the right or left boundary -Screen automatically scrolls up as doodler jumps -New platforms spawn in with random horizontal position as screen scrolls up -Platforms will have stationary, disappearing, and moving behavior -Score increments with each jump, to be displayed on leddec -Loss state triggered when bottom of the screen hit -Win triggered at 256 score
+    - Doodler, the player character automatically jumps on platform once game is started
+    - Doodler can be moved left and right with BTNR and BTNL
+    - Doodler will wrap to the other side of the screen if it reaches the right or left boundary
+    - Screen automatically scrolls up as doodler jumps
+    - New platforms spawn in with random horizontal position as screen scrolls up
+    - Platforms will have stationary, disappearing, and moving behavior
+    - Score increments with each jump, to be displayed on leddec
+    - Loss state triggered when bottom of the screen hit
+    - Win triggered at 256 score
-    -Reset triggered with BTND
+    - Reset triggered with BTND
-    -Pause triggered with BTNU
+    - Pause triggered with BTNU
-    -Custom screens for start, win, loss, pause
+    - Custom screens for start, win, loss, pause

 ## Required Hardware
 <img width="600" height="600" alt="Nexys board" src="images/hardware/nexys_a7_board.webp" />